 Look, this is a lot less about actual coffee and much more about unconscious spending, and re-thinking about the way we spend our money.
 As someone who has read too many articles telling millennials to stop drinking café coffee (instead to brew it at home or drink instant) so that they can afford a house, I’m pretty much over it.
 There is a point to be made that maybe we don’t realize how much we actually spend without thinking about it and that some part of those funds could go to something else, especially to issues we care about.

 Nonprofits all over the country are working on various issues that we all care about, from climate change to efforts to end homelessness to art therapy for veterans with PTSD and more.
 These nonprofits overwhelmingly rely on grant funds that fund specific initiatives and projects, and donations to remain operational.
-Some nonprofits even turn to crowdfunding websites like Youhelp, to help them keep up with the important work that they do.

 Consider this, if you are currently spending more than five dollars a day on coffee, maybe take one day’s worth of coffee funds and donate to a nonprofit on a monthly basis, or even contribute to a current crowdfunding initiative that they are holding.
 It may not seem like that’s a lot, but everything adds up, and a small contribution can help change lives.